Quezon City: Information and communications technology

 Quezon City bills itself as the ICT capital of the Philippines.
 Quezon City was the first Local Government Unit (LGU) in the Philippines with a computerized real estate assessment and payment system, which was developed in 2015 that contains around 400,000 property units with capability to record payments.
 The city has 33 ICT parks according to PEZA, which includes the Eastwood City Cyberpark in Bagumbayan, the first and largest IT Park in the country.

-The Department of Information and Communications Technology of the Philippines has its headquarters in the city.
+The Department of Information and Communications Technology and National Telecommunications Commission of the Philippines have their respective headquarters in the city.

 Media and entertainment

 Quezon City is known as the "Entertainment Capital of the Philippines" and the "City of Stars", since it is where major studios located and most Filipino actors and actresses reside.
 To support the film industry, the city established the Quezon City Film Development Commission (QCFDC).
 The city also holds its own film festival, the QCinema International Film Festival, every October or November and showcases local and international films, documentaries, and short films, and gives grants to their creators.

 Quezon City is home to the Philippines' major broadcasting networks.
 There are 11 local television networks, 6 cable TV, 7 AM radio stations, and 4 FM radio stations in the city.
 Major commercial broadcast network in the Philippines such as ABS-CBN and GMA Network have their headquarters in the city.
 From 1992 to 2013, TV5 had its headquarters in the city.
 It moved to Mandaluyong in 2013 although TV5's former Novaliches headquarters still serves as its alternate studios.
 Its transmitter in Novaliches is still being used and operated by the network.
-State-owned media and television network such as RPN, IBC and PTV also have their headquarters in the city.
+State-owned media and television network such as IBC, PTV and RPN also have their headquarters in the city.

 Minor/religious broadcasting companies in the city include CEBSI (formerly CBS), DZCE-TV and EBC (Net 25), which are all affiliated with Iglesia ni Cristo.
 UNTV is another minor/religious broadcasting network affiliated with Members Church of God International.
-Major broadcasting facilities in the city include the Net 25 Tower, the tallest communications tower in the Philippines standing at 907 ft, RPN's South Tower (492 ft), GMA's Tower of Power (777 ft), IBC's Central Tower (650 ft), TV5's Satellite Tower (656.2 ft), ABS-CBN's/AMBS' Millennium Transmitter (720 ft), the ABS-CBN's ELJ Communications Center and ABS-CBN Broadcasting Center, GMA Network Center, TV5's alternate studios in Novaliches, and the UNTV Broadcast Center.
+DZRV-AM, owned and operated by the Roman Catholic Archdiocese of Manila, has a studio in the city.
+Major broadcasting facilities in the city include the Net 25 Tower, the tallest communications tower in the Philippines standing at 907 ft, RPN's South Tower (492 ft), GMA's Tower of Power (777 ft), IBC's Central Tower (650 ft), TV5's Satellite Tower (656.2 ft), ABS-CBN's/AMBS' Millennium Transmitter (720 ft), the ABS-CBN's ABS-CBN Broadcasting Center, GMA Network Center, TV5's alternate studios in Novaliches, and the UNTV Broadcast Center.
 Formerly, the Broadcast City in Matandang Balara was once home to Banahaw Broadcasting Corporation (BBC), Radio Philippines Network (RPN) and Intercontinental Broadcasting Corporation (IBC).